joao-pampanin/mle-challenge/README.md

 # MLE Challenge, Property-Friends Real State case

+> **_NOTE:_**  My commit history is clearly unnatural.
+This happened because I did the challenge in another Github account, and only at the end discovered that my account was flagged for a reason unknown to me.
+Since Gitub Support may take weeks to answers me, I decided it was better do replicate my repo in this account (forking or changing ownership of the repo was not an option for a flagged account)

 ## Overview
 This project is the deliverable for the Property-Friends Real Estate case challenge.
 It includes a machine learning training pipeline with data preprocessing, model training and evaluation steps.
 It also includes an API for making predictions.